paul-hammant/tbd/content/5-min-overview/index.md

 ## Distance

-{{< quote title="Branches create distance between developers and we don't want that" >}}
+{{< quote title="Branches create distance between developers and we do not want that" >}}
 &mdash; Frank Compagner, Guerrilla Games
 {{< /quote >}}

 Assuming any network accessible source control, physical distance is mitigated by AV technologies including screen sharing.
-So we won't worry about that so much these days.
+So we will not worry about that so much these days.

 Frank's 'distance' is about the distance to the integration of code from multiple components/modules/sub-teams for a binary that could be deployed or shipped.
 The problematic distance is to code not yet in the single shared branch,